graphile/worker/website/docs/schema.md

 :::tip

-You may think reading from the `jobs` table in a read replica is safe &mdash;
-and certainly it shouldn't have the performance overhead of doing so on the primary &mdash; but do keep in mind that we may change the schema of the table in a minor update, so any code relying on the table structure can be brittle.
-If you really feel you need this, please file an issue and we can discuss if there might be a better way to solve the problem.
+It should be safe to read from [the `jobs` view](/docs/jobs-view) in a read replica, but be aware that certain data such as locking information may be out of date or incorrect therein.

 :::

 ## Tracking jobs

-Since you should not interact with the `jobs` table directly, should you need to track completed jobs or associate additional data with any jobs, we suggest that you create a "shadow" table in your own application's schema in which you can store additional details.
+Should you need to track completed jobs or associate additional data with any jobs, we suggest that you create a "shadow" table in your own application's schema in which you can store additional details.

 1. Create your own function to add jobs that delegates to `graphile_worker.add_job(...)` under the hood